softprops/vs-codeowners/README.md

 1) Install [`git-codeowners`](https://github.com/softprops/git-codeowners) first

-💡 Git Codeowners is a command line tool for that extends your git workflow to query a repository's GitHub `CODEOWNERS` files.
+💡 Git Codeowners is a command line tool that extends your git workflow to query a repository's GitHub `CODEOWNERS` files.

 It can easily be installed using homebrew.
 See the project's [`README`](https://github.com/softprops/git-codeowners#readme) for more information.